jpsalado92/GDS-Resources/gds_tutorials/tutorial1_simpleviz/README.md

   }]
 }
 ```
-### 7.Upload your visualization files to Google Cloud Storage
+### 7. Upload your visualization files to Google Cloud Storage
 You can either upload the files using the web interface or the CLI.
 >In any case, you must make sure they have **public access**

 #### Uploading using the CLI
-cd to the folder in which the files are and use the following commnds:
+Set the folder in which the files are as workind directory and use the following commands, they will upload all the files to the bucket granting them public access:
 ````shell script
 gsutil cp -a public-read manifest.json gs://gds_myviz
 gsutil cp -a public-read myViz.* gs://gds_myviz
 ````

-### 8.Test your Community Visualization in Data Studio
+### 8. Test your Community Visualization in Data Studio
 Create a new Google Data Studio report with a barplot-friendly data source (Google Sheets connector is the simplest option).

-Include the bucket link as follows ``gs://gds_myviz`` </br>
+Include the bucket link ``gs://gds_myviz`` as follows

 ![sample_image_1](gds_viz1.jpg)